 42. The deadlift thrives on low volume.

-43. You don’t need assistance exercise to improve your deadlift, but some of the best are: paused squats, leg press, front lever, barbell rows, heavy T-handle swings, weighted back extensions and good mornings.
+43. You don’t need assistance exercise to improve your deadlift, but some of the best are paused squats, leg presses, barbell rows, heavy T-handle swings, weighted back extensions and good mornings.